 Are you the parent of a child between the ages of 12-17 who has been diagnosed with schizophrenia, schizophreniform disorder, or schizoaffective disorder?
 If so, you and your child may be able to participate in a research study to help better understand the causes of mental illness.
+Some visits may be done virtually.
 Compensation provided.

 Schizophrenia, schizophreniform disorder, and schizoaffective disorder are mental illnesses that can affect a person’s ability to think clearly, manage emotions, and interact with others.
 Researchers do not know what causes schizophrenia and related disorders, but family history, environmental factors, and abnormal brain chemistry or brain structure may play a role.